-A major concentration normally consists of 30 sh, begins with the curriculum of the GRBK minor (18 sh), and adds two required courses, MULT 3500 (thesis research) and 4999 (thesis), and an extra core course, and elective.
-The 54-66 sh MULT degree requirements may be completed with another minor (or double major) or additional "structured electives" as agreed by the mentor and student (24 sh).
-Students wishing to make their degree comparable to those of other Great Books programs can take two foreign languages through level 1004 as their structured electives, either Classical Greek and German (as at St. John's) or Latin and French (as at St. Thomas More).
+A major concentration of 30 sh normally begins with the curriculum of the GRBK minor (18 sh), and adds two required courses, MULT 3500 (thesis research) and 4999 (thesis), a fourth core course, and a fourth elective.
+The 48 sh MULT degree requirements may be completed with another minor (or double major) or additional "structured electives" as agreed by the mentor and student.
+Students wishing to make their degree comparable to those of other Great Books programs can take two foreign languages through level 2004 as their structured electives, either Classical Greek and German (as at St. John's) or Latin and French (as at St. Thomas More).
 Between the major and minor, at least 24 sh must be above 2999.
 To be eligible for admission, students are to have completed at least 30 sh with a 2.0 gpa.